 The technical conditions are discussed on the page System.

-"I love this program" – Andrew Ulyate, 1st trumpet of the Santa Barbara Symphony (1992-2006) and the Long Beach Symphony (1983-2013), member of the Los Angeles Opera Orchestra for the last 21 years, alumni of the Juilliard School in New York City.
+"I love this program" – "Thank you, thank you, enjoying MidiCond so much.
+What I am doing with your program is a dream come true." – Andrew Ulyate, 1st trumpet of the Santa Barbara Symphony (1992-2006) and the Long Beach Symphony (1983-2013), member of the Los Angeles Opera Orchestra for the last 21 years, alumni of the Juilliard School in New York City.

 Here your comment can be published, including name, title, function, and even photo, whatever you authorize (abridgement and translation will be assumed permitted unless otherwise stated).
 Thus we may promote one another.
 There is no shortage of enthusiastic reactions such as “godsent” from music professionals, most of whom, however, are still reluctant to authorize publication.
 Press reviews beyond mere descriptions are welcome, too, of course.
 (The journal “Tastenwelt” 01/07 at least produced a quotable title: “Lebendiger Vortrag”, roughly translating “Inspired Musical Execution”).